Shreyagrawalcode/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-My fist project which include HTML , CSS and JavaScript
+My first project which include HTML , CSS and JavaScript